 4.1 Explain the requirement of a tenancy agreement and the information that the agreement contains in accordance with the Residential Tenancies Act 1986.

-Range information includes but is not limited to – purpose, rights and responsibilities for a landlord and a tenant.
+Range information includes but is not limited to – purpose, rights and responsibilities for a landlord and a tenant, contracting outside the Residential Tenancies Act 1986, including irrelevant clauses.

 4.2 Identify situations that will require additional documentation to supplement a tenancy agreement, identify the documentation required, and justify the need to use these documents with the tenancy agreement.

-Range documentation may include but is not limited to - insulation statement, chattel list, instruction manuals, bond forms, tenancy information, key release.
+Range documentation may include but is not limited to – healthy homes statement, chattel list, instruction manuals, bond forms, tenancy information, key release, insurance details.

 4.3 Explain the terms and conditions of the tenancy agreement with the successful applicant in accordance with industry practice.